MarcGrol/go-training/examples/project/notificationService/README.md

 # Project

-## Use a grpc spec to server both grpc as rest traffic
+## Use a grpc spec to act both grpc as rest traffic endpoint

 explained here: https://github.com/grpc-ecosystem/grpc-gateway